-These muffins are super sneaky.
+These coconut flour muffins are super sneaky.
 They’re a banana-chocolate mashup, which is actually a delightful combination, but the script is flipped, and the chocolate takes the leading role, while the banana provides the support.
 They’re also totally healthy, which I’ll get to in a sec.
 They are sure to please any sweet tooth!

 There are a few dream-team combos in the food world, many involving chocolate.
 I’ll tell you right now that chocolate and peanut butter are soulmates (try my homemade chocolate peanut butter cups and you’ll see), but I’ll tell you what: chocolate and banana are kindred spirits.
 The hint of sweet banana compliments the chocolate motif perfectly.

 But seriously: don’t tell my kids these are healthy.

 If they find out, I won’t be able to use them as the ultimate bribe.
 “If you finish your chores we call have cupcakes as a snack!” *wink*

 It’s not just my kids, is it?
 Bribes (or, the more politically correct term these days: rewards) are the key to good parenting.
 I say that with a wink and a smile but guys – we all know it’s true.
 Our pre-kid parenting knowledge is eating some serious humble pie, amiright?!

 Okay, okay, serious sidebar here.
 I joke, but for real – I do believe in being transparent and factual with your kids 97% of the time about what they’re eating.
 Otherwise, how will they realize that healthy food can actually taste amazing?!
 In the toddler and preschooler stage we use “creative framing” of foods (aka: calling them cupcakes) way more often, but when they get older we start to get more and more transparent and it’s really fun to watch them start to take agency over the types of foods they want to use to fuel their bodies.

 Double Chocolate Coconut Flour Muffins FAQ